corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node-operations-upgrading-os-to-ent.md

-## Upgrade from an older Corda Community Edition release to Corda Enterprise
+## Upgrade from an older Corda Open Source Edition release to Corda Enterprise

-CorDapps, contracts and states written for Corda 4.x are compatible with Corda Enterprise Edition 4.12, so upgrading existing Corda Community Edition nodes should be a simple case of updating the Corda JAR file.
+CorDapps, contracts and states written for Corda 4.x are compatible with Corda Enterprise Edition 4.12, so upgrading existing Corda Open Source Edition nodes should be a simple case of updating the Corda JAR file.
 See [Upgrading a node]({{< relref "node-upgrade-notes.md" >}}) for general instructions on upgrading your node.
 For developer information on recompiling CorDapps against Corda Enterprise, See [Upgrading a CorDapp to a newer platform version]({{< relref "app-upgrade-notes.md" >}}).